PhillCli/tailscale-mtu/README.md

-# Tailscale MTU Persistent Configuration ⚙️
+# Tailscale MTU Configuration ⚙️

 This repository provides step-by-step instructions and scripts to make the MTU configuration for Tailscale persistent on both Linux and Windows.
 Each section is tailored to its operating system and includes explanations for every step.

 ## Why Adjust the MTU? 🤔